Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 Plutarch, translated by Thomas North, Plutarch’s Life of Marcus Antonius, 976 (1579)

 Plutarch was a Greek writer who lived from approximately 46–120 CE.
 His most influential work traces the biographies and moral characters of famous Greeks and Romans.
 Latin editions of this work, known as Parallel Lives or Plutarch’s Lives, were published in Europe during the 1400s.
 The French writer Jacques Amyot translated it into French in the 1560s, and Thomas North translated this version into English in 1579, when it was published in London.
-North’s translation was enormously influential at the time and is considered in itself a significant work of sixteenth-century English literature.
-It was Shakespeare’s primary source for his Roman plays, Julius Caesar, Antony and Cleopatra, and Coriolanus.
-These passages were taken from Plutarch and North’s accounts of the lives of Coriolanus and Mark Antony (Antonius), who led the people against Julius Caesar’s assassins.
+North’s translation was enormously influential at the time and is considered a significant work of sixteenth-century English literature in of itself.
+It contains enough literary embellishment and accidental errors that scholars usually emphasize that one is reading North’s Plutarch or will simply cite a passage as from North (leaving out Plutarch’s name).
+North’s Plutarch was Shakespeare’s main source for his Roman plays, Julius Caesar, Antony and Cleopatra, and Coriolanus.
+These passages were taken from North’s translation of Plutarch and his account of the lives of Coriolanus and Mark Antony (Antonius), who led the people against Julius Caesar’s assassins.

 Selection: Plutarch, translated by Thomas North, The Life of Caius Martius Coriolanus, 237-238 (1579).